whatevery1says/manifest/project-manifests-draft.md

 The name should be invariant, meaning that it should not change when a project is updated.
 Version distinction should be left to the version property.
 As a corollary, the name also should not include an indication of time range covered.

+_Note: the Frictionless Data `name` property corresponds most closely to the `_id` property in the WE1S schema.
+WE1S should possibly use `_id` instead.
+However, some of the formatting requirements specified in Frictionless Data may be worth adopting for the WE1S `_id` property generally._

 ### `id` (optional)

 A property reserved for globally unique identifiers.
 Examples of identifiers that are unique include UUIDs and DOIs.

+_Note: the Frictionless Data `id` property is easily confused with the WE1S `_id` property.
+Perhaps it should be renamed `identifier` or something like that._

 ### `licenses` (optional)